Implex-ltd/hcaptcha-reverse/readme.md

 ### String integrity check

-[This script](https://gist.github.com/nikolahellatrigger/a8856463170fbe3596569977148ebaf4) is used to "encrypt" somes data into fingerprint_event such as:
+[This script](https://gist.github.com/nikolahellatrigger/a8856463170fbe3596569977148ebaf4) is used to "encode" somes data into `fingerprint_event` field such as:

     - webgl vendor + renderer
     - browser performance
     - browser timezone